Lamiya Abed Khadawi

 Lamiya Abed Khadawi (died 27 April 2005) was an Iraqi politician and member of parliament.
-She was shot dead on her doorstep in Baghdad on 27 April 2005, the first MP killed since the January elections.
+She was shot dead on her doorstep in Baghdad on 27 April 2005.
+Khadawi was the first MP killed since the January elections.

 Career

 Khadawi was a member of Iraq's National Assembly.
 She was elected to the parliament in the general elections held in January 2005.
 She was also part of the former Iraqi prime minister Iyad Allawi's List Party.